 In our physically beautiful, emotionally supportive and carefully structured homelike environment, the child’s day naturally flows between social and individual activities that reflect the child’s need for both active and quiet play.
 We provide a safe, responsive, and nurturing environment that meet the needs of children and help them to develop comprehensively.

-Children enter Kindergarten between the ages of 3 and 6 years old and we have three mixed-age kindergarten classes at school.
-We maintain a teacher-student ratio of 1:17 and each class has a teacher assistant working with the main teacher.
+Children enter Kindergarten between the ages of 3 and 6 years old and we have two mixed-age kindergarten classes at school.
+We maintain a teacher-student ratio of 1:17 and each class has a teacher assistant working with the class teacher.